j32-benz/rpf7.h/README.md

 ## To Do
 - **File extraction**: Implement functionality to extract file contents based on the file's offset and size in the archive.
-- **NG encryption/decryption**: Support for decrypting archives encrypted with the NG encryption method.
+- **NG encryption/decryption**: Support for decrypting archives encrypted for the NG encryption method.

 ## License
 This library is released under the MIT License.